humphrej/bazel-recipes/README.md

 * it is polyglot/can build anything (by using/defining the appropriate rule: java, c++, python, golang, docker, dhall, clojure)
 * the pipelne complexity is in the bazel setup, not in custom bash scripts or CI tool config.
-This also has the desirable consequence that all developers can test the build without CI.
+This also has the desirable consequence that all developers can test the build using just bazel.
 * it is fast

 The recipes are: